nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150428/README.md

 # generate usernames by country with username anarchy

+- generate from lists of names, from country and locale
+- output all formats top 10k names from facebook

 ```bash
 ./username-anarchy -a -c us
 ```

-COUNTRY can be one of the following datasets: switzerland, uk, us, argentina, austria, belgium, canada, china, denmark, france, germany, hungary, india, ireland, italy, luxembourg, netherlands, newzealand, norway, poland, serbia, slovenia, spain, sweden
+- COUNTRY can be one of the following datasets:
+  - switzerland, uk, us, argentina, austria, belgium, canada, china, denmark, france, germany, hungary, india, ireland, italy, luxembourg, netherlands, newzealand, norway, poland, serbia, slovenia, spain, sweden
-Other: Facebook - uses the Facebook top 10,000 names - don't run this with all formats
+  - Other: Facebook - uses the Facebook top 10,000 names - don't run this with all formats

 ` zet/20221003150428/README.md `